This article is for Account Owners and Project Managers using the Global Delivery Network.

 To find out the value of your custom header:

-- In the New Experience, from your GDN project, click the gear icon > Project Settings > Domains, then click the globe icon.
+- From your GDN project, click the gear icon > Project Settings > Domains, then click the globe icon.

 - Click the localized domain.
 Then click on the Arrow next to the language and choose Edit Localized Domain.
 The value next to X-Language-Locale displays the value that the GDN will send for the X-Language-Locale header.
 To change this value to use underscore instead of dash, click on the drop down down to make your change, then click Save.